 - Crystal Sword

-Starting out, we recommend trying to drop the starter staff as soon as possible and picking up a Spellbook instead.
+Starting, we recommend trying to drop the starter staff as soon as possible and picking up a Spellbook instead.
 The Spellbook provides a decent set of stats while also having no movement speed penalty while using it.
 You can also buy a Spellbook from a vendor every so often so keep an eye out!
-In the early game, the Crossbow can also be an effective back-up weapon until you reach late game.
+In the early game, the Crossbow can also be an effective backup weapon until you reach the late game.
+For melee options to use along with your Spellbook, a Crystal Sword is advised.

 It is important to note too that within the game there is a mechanic known as “Casting Collision”.
 Casting Collision is an instance where you attempt to cast and ability, but are too close to a wall or looking at a floor – ultimately canceling or “failing” the spell.
 The spellbook helps mitigate this issue as it’s a very small weapon, but keep this in mind while playing!